djnavarro/workbch/README.md

 #> 1 workitout britney        1 active NA       sip martinis and party in Fra…
 ```

-Projects can be deleted by name:
+Jobs can be deleted by name:

 ``` r
 delete_job("workitout")